-At Counselling Twickenham and Teddington, I offer couples the chance to explore each other's communication styles.
-And the opportunity to learn new ways of engaging each other with empathy and acceptance.
+At Counselling Twickenham, I offer couples the chance to explore each other's communication styles.
+You will learn new ways of engaging each other with empathy and acceptance.
 Providing you with an opportunity to express yourselves and communicate without having to resort to conflict.

-Aggressive communication is seen as a means of expressing individual needs and desires in a coercive and demanding manner.
+When you engaged in aggressive communication you express individual needs and desires in a coercive and demanding manner.
 But when you communicate this way it does not take in to account the needs and rights of others.
-It is a way of communicating which can be controlling or intrusive.
-However, rather than characterise your partner as an 'aggressive communicator', it is better to reflect back your partner's behaviour and respond to it as it happens.
-It is easy to attach labels to loved ones and demonise them by stereotyping their behaviour as aggressive.
+This way of communicating can feel controlling or intrusive.
+However, rather than characterise yourself or partner as an 'aggressive communicator', it is better to observe these patterns as they arise and respond to the moment.
+It is all too easy for you to attach labels and demonise your loved ones by stereotyping their behaviour as aggressive.

 That is not to say aggressive communication is acceptable, or you should put up with it, only that you risk escalating tensions.
 On the contrary, where there is violence or the threat of it - you need to assert your boundaries.
 And if those boundaries are not being respected, you need to consider the consequences of leaving your partner.

-Equally, it is not helpful in relationships label your partner as aggressive, just because they express themselves emotionally.
+Equally, it is not helpful to accuse your partner of being aggressive, just because they express themselves emotionally.
 They may feel shutdown and alienated.
-When someone is shutdown every time they express themselves, they may even feel controlled.
+When someone is shutdown every time they express themselves, they may feel controlled.
 Rather, it is helpful to understand that most of us use aggressive communication at some point in our lives.
 Aggression doesn't have to involve violence or control.
 It may be your way of making an emotional connection.

 In fact aggressive communication is sometimes a necessary means of protecting ourselves in unavoidable conflict.
 It may also be a way standing up for yourself if your partner ignores or belittles your emotions.
-If you use an aggressive communicating style are often unaware of their impact on others and get easily caught up in the moment with impulsive emotions and behaviours.
-This cannot excuse their behaviour, but explains why it often seems out of control.
+If you use an aggressive communicating style you may not be aware of your impact on others.
+And you can easily caught up in the moment with impulsive behaviours.
+This cannot excuse your behaviour, but understanding it helps us explain why it gets out of control.

 Why do people communicate aggressively?

-People who are communicating in an aggressive manner are generally perceived as selfish and unwilling to compromise.
-They may believe their own interests and needs outweigh those of others.
-An aggressive communication style is usually linked to a desire to win the argument, dominate others or defend against a perceived threat.
+When you are communicating in an aggressive manner, you are generally perceived as selfish and unwilling to compromise.
+You may believe their own interests and needs outweigh those of others.
+Using an aggressive communication style is usually linked to a desire to win the argument, dominate others or defend against a perceived threat.

-It is not an effective means of communicating because the other party is often ignored or excluded from participation in any dialogue. this leads to a breakdown in trust and mutual respect.
-Examples of this are that aggressive communication may be expressed as a means of attacking or controlling the other person instead of expressing a need: "You never spend any time with me" versus "I need to spend more time with you" or "You cannot possibly understand me" versus "I want to tell you how I feel".
-These issues can be addressed through couples counselling and anger management.
+But it is not an effective means of communicating because your loved ones are often ignored or excluded from participation in any dialogue.
+This leads to a breakdown in trust and mutual respect.
+You may use this strategy as a means of attacking or controlling the other person, instead of expressing a need.
+For examples: "You never spend any time with me" versus "I need to spend more time with you" or "You cannot possibly understand me" versus "I want to tell you how I feel".
+These issues can be addressed through couples counselling.

 Couples who are communicating aggressively may also become abusive verbally and/or physically.
 Aggressive communication is often born of low self-esteem (caused by past experiences of physical or emotional abuse) and feelings of shame around expressing vulnerability.
-These emotional wounds may go unhealed or feelings of powerlessness.
+These emotional wounds may go unhealed.
+Or lead to feelings of powerlessness.

 Are they doing it because they hate me?

-Often the aggressive communicator is not consciously aware that they are violating the rights of others, but are responding to an internalised fear - such as a fantasy that their own rights are about to be violated.
-Or they may be based on traumatic memories of the past.
-These may include memories of their own helplessness in the face of abusive parents or family members, which are then projected onto new relationships.
-You may tend to anticipate events "as if" it were happening in the present moment.
-This creates a constant expectation of aggression from others and may involve pre-emptive strikes before others can attack them.
+You may not consciously be aware that you are violating the rights of others, but are responding to an internalised fear - such as a memory of being violated.
+Or traumatic experiences in your past.
+These may include memories of helplessness in the face of abusive parents or family members, which are then projected onto new relationships.
+You may tend to anticipate events "as if" it were happening to you in the present moment.
+This creates a constant expectation of aggression from others and may involve pre-emptive strikes before others can attack you.

-Aggressive communication, can therefore be a style of communicating in which individuals express their feelings and opinions, or advocate their needs in a way that violates the rights of others.
-Among couples this will lead to conflict and couples to express anger in destructive ways.
-Although not always intentional, it can sometimes be expressed in a more hostile manner and usually involves alienating or blaming messages such as ‘you-statements’ (in which the other person is blamed for being wrong or at fault).
+However, when you use aggressive communication to express your feelings and opinions, you may advocate your needs in a way that violates the rights of others.
+Among couples this will lead to conflict and expressing anger in destructive ways.
+Although not always intentional, it can be expressed in a more hostile manner.
+This usually involves alienating or blaming messages such as ‘you-statements’ (in which your partner is blamed for being wrong or at fault).

-This means labelling or even demonising others.
-In addition, the person’s tone of voice and facial expressions may become angry or contorted.
+This means labelling or even demonising the people you love.
+In addition, your tone of voice and facial expressions may become angry or contorted.
 The assumption behind aggressive communication between couples is that "my needs matter more than yours".
 Or "I win, you lose".
-This can be very destructive in any relationship and may lead to violence, manipulation or partners being controlled.
+This can be very destructive in relationships and may lead to violence, manipulation or partners being controlled.